GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

-    -y, --y-partitions,      Number of partitions in the y-direction -z, --z-partitions,      Number of partitions in the z-direction -s, --schema,            Name of the output schema -b, --use-nonblocking,   Use non-blocking MPI communication
+    -y, --y-partitions,      Number of partitions in the y-direction -z, --z-partitions,      Number of partitions in the z-direction -s, --schema,            Name of the output schema -v, --validate-input,    only do the loading phase, and not actual simulation.
+Useful to validate 'input'.
+    -b, --use-nonblocking,   Use non-blocking MPI communication
     -n, --name,              Name of the problem, used for output -s, --suppress-pinned,   Suppress usage of pinned memory for MPI communication buffers